wilsonpage/blog/_posts/2013-09-19-preventing-layout-thrashing.markdown

 date:   2013-09-19 12:00:00
 tags: git
 ---
-Layout Thrashing is when JavaScript violently writes, then reads, from the DOM, multiple times causing document reflows.
+Layout Thrashing occurs when JavaScript violently writes, then reads, from the DOM, multiple times causing document reflows.

 {% highlight javascript %}
 // Read
+var h1 = element1.clientHeight;

+// Write (invalidates layout)
-var h1 = element1.clientHeight + 'px';
+element1.style.height = (h1 * 2) + 'px';

+// Read (triggers layout)
+var h2 = element2.clientHeight;

-// Write
+// Write (invalidates layout)
-element2.style.height = h1;
+element2.style.height = (h2 * 2) + 'px';

-// Document reflow...

-// Read
+// Read (triggers layout)
-var h2 = element3.clientHeight + 'px';
+var h3 = element3.clientHeight;

-// Write
+// Write (invalidates layout)
-element4.style.height = h2;

-// Document reflow...
+element3.style.height = (h3 * 2) + 'px';
 {% endhighlight %}

+When the DOM is written to, layout is 'invalidated', and at some point needs to be reflowed.
+The browser is lazy and wants to wait until the end of current operation (or frame) to perform this reflow.

+Although, if we ask for a geometric value back from the DOM before the current operation (or frame) is complete, we **force the browser to perform layout early**, this is known as **'forced synchonous layout'**, and it kills performance!

-This may not cause a drastic performance hit on modern desktop browsers; but can have **severe consequences running on low powered mobile devices**.
+The side effects of layout thrashing on modern desktop browsers is not always obvious; but has **severe consequences on low powered mobile devices**.

 ### Quick fix?